rlowrance/tags/README.md

 These are the invocation options:
 - `--develop` turns on additional output that I found useful as I wrote the program.
-- `--help` writes help text to stdout
+- '-h' and `--help` write help text to stdout

 ## Limitations